Support for SalutetheNHS

-- To ensure our stores are clean, that we can replenish stock, and allow our colleagues to rest, we have changed our trading hours with all stores closing at 10pm.
+- To ensure our stores are clean, that we can replenish stock, and allow our colleagues to rest, we changed our trading hours with all stores closing at 10pm.
+In recent weeks, our Express and Metro stores have returned to usual opening times.
 Stores with an online grocery operation will open their doors a little later – from 8am, to help us pick more orders and increase capacity.

-- We have now doubled the number of Grocery Home Shopping slots available, from 600,000 before COVID-19 to a little over 1.2m at 4 May 2020.
+- We have more than doubled the number of Grocery Home Shopping slots available, from 600,000 before COVID-19 to a little over 1.3m in June 2020.
 We will continue to increase the number of slots available going forward.

 - Ensuring we support our most vulnerable customers is our priority and we have made the following changes to prioritise these customers:

 - We have dedicated one hour every Monday, Wednesday and Friday morning between 9-10am for our elderly and vulnerable customers.
 This does not include Express stores.
 We ask that other customers give priority to our elderly and vulnerable customers at this time.

 - We want to help as many people as possible who truly need our delivery service, and so we are asking customers to please ‘think before you click’ and shop in store, if you can do so safely.

 - We are offering priority slots to the most vulnerable customers, including the list of clinically vulnerable people given to us by the Government.
 We’re also now actively working with Government to see how we can increase our capacity against an expanded list of people who may not be on their critical vulnerable list, but who may need our support.

 - We are so grateful to the NHS and all the key workers helping to keep us safe.
 As a thank you for all their hard work, we are making their shopping trip a little easier.